Bob Ong: Career

 Bob Ong pursued writing after dropping out of college.
 His pseudonym came about when the author was working as a web developer and a teacher, and he put up the Bobong Pinoy website in his spare time.
 The name roughly translates to "Dumb Filipino", used fondly as a pejorative term.
 "Although impressed", Bob Ong notes, "my boss would've fired me had he known I was the one behind it."
 When someone contacted him after mistaking him as an actual person named Bob Ong, his famous pseudonym was born.
 The site received a People's Choice Philippine Web Award for Weird/Humor in 1998, but was taken down after former President Joseph "Erap" Estrada was ousted after the Second People Power Revolution.

 According to Nida Ramirez of Visprint, which eventually became Bob Ong's publisher, the author wrote on Bobong Pinoy that he wanted to get a book published.
 Ramirez, who became a fan of Bobong Pinoy, approached him and started exchanging messages, which eventually led to the publication of ABNKKBSNPLAko?!, Bob Ong's first book, in 2001.
 The author has since written and published ten more books until 2018.
+His latest book, 56, would also be his last one published under Visprint, which closed in 2021.

+Adaptations

 Two of his works have been adapted into film.
 ABNKKBSNPLAko?!
 The Movie was released in 2014 directed by Mark Meily.
 Then in 2016, Lumayo Ka Nga Sa Akin was shown in theaters, directed also by Meily, with Chris Martinez and Andoy Ranay.
 VIVA Films produced both movies.
 In addition, Bob Ong also played a part in translating some volumes of the Filipino comic book series Trese by Budjette Tan, which was included by the Philippine Department of Education as supplemental material for schools.